Migration fuels second largest annual jump in population in over 75 years

 She added: “This isn’t about numbers on a spreadsheet, it’s about pressure on housing, NHS waiting lists, school places, wages and it’s about community and our culture.
 Britain simply cannot plan or build fast enough to keep up.

 “As well as ending mass migration, the Government has to do more to tackle illegal immigration.
+As we’ve seen with Keir Starmer’s one out, 17 in ‘deal’ with the French this Government has no plan to deal with the crisis in the Channel.
 We must secure our borders and deliver a fair and sustainable immigration system that works for the British people.”

 Home Secretary Yvette Cooper said the figures “confirm the truth of the Tory legacy on immigration”, adding: “Their failed open borders experiment resulted in net migration quadrupling to a peak of almost a million per year in 2023 even as they promised it would fall.